sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/karpurAdistrotram.md

 the highest place to, Kālikāthe first Mahāvidyāfor the others are but different forms of Brahmarūpinī Kālikā.
 The Nigama-Kalpataru says ‘Of all castes the Brāhmaṇa is the highest.
 Amongst all Sādhakas the Śākta is the highest.
 Of Śāktas he is the chief who does Japa of the Kālīmantra.’
 Picchilā-Tantra also says ‘of all the Mantras of the Devas that of Kālikāis the best.
 Even the vilest can become Jīvanmukta simply through this Mantra.’
 In Yoginī-Tantra, Śiva says ‘This Vidyā Kālikāis Mahā-Mahā-Brahma Vidyā, through whom even the worst may attain Nirvāṇa.
 Even Brahmā, Viṣṇu, and Mahes’vara are her worshippers.
 She who is Kālī the supreme Vidyā, is Tārāalso.
 The notion of a difference between them has given rise to various Mantras.’
 Again the Kāmākhyā-Tantra says Oh Parames’vari, seven lakhs of Mahāvidyās remain hidden.
 Of them all Ṣodasī is said to be the most sublime.
 But Oh Devī, the Mother of the world, Kālikāis the mother even of Her.’
 Niruttara-Tantra says ‘Without knowledge of Śakti, Oh Devi, there is no nirvana.
 That Śakti is Daksiṇa
 Kālī who is the own form of all Vidyās (Sarvavidyārūpinī).’
 The Yamala again says ‘As is Kālī so is Tārāand so are Chinnāand Kullukā.
 Oh Devī, thou, who art the supreme Kālikā, art also the Mūrti which is compused of these four.
-In the Vaidik system Sāgnika (fire-maintaining) Brāhmaṇas achieved their ends by the offering of oblations to the seven lolling tongues‘of fire named Kālī, Karālī, Manojavā, Sulohitā, Sūdhūmravarṇā, Sphuliṅginī and Devī Vis’varuci’ ([1st Saptaka, 2nd Khaṇda, 4th Sūtra](# "See Muṇḍakoþaniṣad, 1-2-4.
-7 .")).
+In the Vaidik system Sāgnika (fire-maintaining) Brāhmaṇas achieved their ends by the offering of oblations to the seven lolling tongues‘of fire named Kālī, Karālī, Manojavā, Sulohitā, Sūdhūmravarṇā, Sphuliṅginī and Devī Vis’varuci’ (1st Saptaka, 2nd Khaṇda, 4th Sūtra[^1]).

+[^1]: "See Muṇḍakoþaniṣad, 1-2-4.
+7 ."

    Another important characteristic of the Tantra-S’āstra remains to be mentioned.
 Although this Scripture is very liberal in matters of practice and worship and does not recognize distinctions of caste and so forth, it has yet repeat: edly, enjoined Sādhakas to keep this Acāra hidden from.